A Bronx Tale: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 97% based on 36 reviews, with an average rating of 7.5/10.
+On Rotten Tomatoes, the film holds an approval rating of 97%, based on 36 reviews, with an average rating of 7.5/10.
 The site's critical consensus reads, "A Bronx Tale sets itself apart from other coming-of-age dramas thanks to a solid script, a terrific cast, and director Robert De Niro's sensitive work behind the camera."
 Metacritic gave it a weighted average score of 80 out of 100, based on 15 critics, indicating "generally favorable" reviews.

-Critic Roger Ebert of the Chicago Sun-Times gave the film four stars out of 4, calling it "very funny [and] very touching.
+Critic Roger Ebert of the Chicago Sun-Times gave the film four stars out of 4 and called it "very funny [and] very touching.
 It is filled with life and colorful characters and great lines of dialogue, and De Niro, in his debut as a director, finds the right notes as he moves from laughter to anger to tears [while] retaining its values."

 In 2008, the American Film Institute nominated the film for its Top 10 Gangster Films list.

-30th Anniversary restoration
+30th anniversary restoration

 To celebrate the 30th anniversary of A Bronx Tale in 2023, Tribeca Productions, with technology and distribution partner Giant Pictures, undertook a 4K digital restoration of the film.
 The original negative was provided by the Harry Ransom Center film archive at the University of Texas at Austin, which houses the Robert De Niro collection.
 The film master and audio were digitally scanned and restored to create an ultra-high-definition 4K version of the film.
 The digital coloring process was handled at Goldcrest Post in New York and was personally overseen by director Robert De Niro.
 The restoration took 9 months to complete.

 Coinciding with its 30th anniversary on September 29, 2023, Tribeca and Giant Pictures released the 4K version on UHD Blu-ray in the US, as well as on video-on-demand platforms, including Apple TV and Vudu.
 Titled A Bronx Tale (30th Anniversary Edition), the release showcases the new restoration in Ultra High Definition Dolby Vision and Dolby TrueHD 5.1 Surround sound.
 The UHD Blu-ray edition includes new interviews with director and star Robert De Niro and writer and star Chazz Palminteri, reflecting on how the film has become a beloved classic, as well as recalling the original production process, how the screenplay was adapted and the authenticity of the film's characters.